iblai/ibl-edx-third-party-auth-app/README.md

 If there is no `END_SESSION_URL` entry on the provider, default logout behavior will be performed.

 The following are only relevant if `TPA_LOGOUT_PROVIDER` is set to a backend name.
-These settings will control a query string that can be appended to the end session url and provide a redirect after loggout out of the OP.
+These settings will control a query string that can be appended to the end session URL and provide a redirect after logout out of the OP.

 Query string format: `<TPA_POST_LOGOUT_REDIRECT_FIELD>=<TPA_POST_LOGOUT_REDIRECT_URL>`